sumyapp/basecamp3_slack_notify/README.md

   * All functions are implemented synchronously.
 Worker process is not required.
   * It works only with Heroku and MySQL add-on.
 * Configuration
-  * Please edit secrets.yml or your enviroment variables.
+  * Please edit secrets.yml or your environment variables.
   * About Slack
     * ENV["SLACK_INCOMING_WEBHOOK_URL"]
       * Please add new incoming webhook to your slack channnel.
 And set the url to env